 Once the butter is softened, add both the brown sugar and granulated sugar to the bowl with the butter and beat with an electric mixer until fluffy and creamy.

 Beat in the egg and the vanilla.
 At this point, beat just until everything is well incorporated, you don’t want to force too much air into the batter.
-Add in the dry ingredients and stir until combined.
+Add in the dry ingredients and beat until combined.

 Fold in the chocolate chips.
 Use a 2 tablespoon cookie scoop and scoop onto a baking sheet lined with parchment paper.
 Place in the fridge to chill for 2 hours.
 I know chilling cookie dough is annoying, but I promise it will be well worth it!